verhoevenv/OpenNotrium/README.md

 	5. Click `Generate`.

 7. Build OpenNotrium by opening the Visual Studio solution file (under the /build subdirectory) and doing a build.
+If you want an optimized executable, make sure the "Release" target is set.
+For development purposes, the "Debug" target is ok.

 8. Create a new directory named `out` under the OpenNotrium source directory.
 Copy both the executable (should be under `build\Debug\OpenNotrium.exe`) and the contents of `runtime_files` to it.